ArthurCose/License-Ripper/README.md

 Options:
   -o, --output <FILE_NAME>   Writes output to a file rather than stdout
-      --config <FILE_NAME>   Passes the file as ripAll's options parameter --compress             Changes output to recycle license text, replacing the value with a key --include-dev          Includes dev dependencies in the output --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-repository   Adds a repository key containing a URL string for relevant packages
+      --config <FILE_NAME>   Passes the file as ripAll's options parameter --compress             Changes output to recycle license text, replacing the value with an index --include-dev          Includes dev dependencies in the output --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-repository   Adds a repository key containing a URL string for relevant packages